La Possession: History

 The territory of the commune of La Possession belonged to the commune of Saint-Paul until 1895.

 In 1675, the first settlements were led by Jean Marquet (a creek was named for him).
 In 1699, sugar cane concessions were attributed to Texer de Mota, a Portuguese from India.

 From 1730-1767, construction of Chemin Crémont created the first paved walkway to the capital Saint-Denis.
 In 1797, the Rivière des Galets concession was attributed to Dr Rivière.

 In 1833, a chapel was constructed, later replaced by a church.
-1834: Still belonging to the commune of Saint-Paul, Réunion, the territory of the futur commune becomes special section.
+1834: Still belonging to the commune of Saint-Paul, Réunion, the territory of the future commune becomes a special section.
 From 1849–1854, La route de la Montagne (Mountain road) was built; the first reliable road connection to Saint-Denis.

 In 1860, the lazaret of La Grande Chaloupe was constructed, which became the quarantine station of Réunion.
 In 1882 the railway Saint-Denis - Saint-Pierre and the harbour of Le Port were constructed.
 In 1886 the first steamers enter the new Pointe des Galets harbour.
 1890 saw the creation of the La Possession commune.
 In 1895, part of the territory at the Pointe des Galets was split off to become the commune of Le Port.

 The new coastal highway to Saint-Denis was built between 1956 and 1963.